n4n0GH/hello/README.md

 hello. is a compilation of various color-schemes, themes, icons and more for the KDE Plasma desktop.
 It is unopinionated, putting _you_ in charge.

+# NOT ACTIVELY MAINTAINED!
+Since I moved on to a different hardware setup and KDE is just throwing too many bullshit things at me like SDDM insisting on mirroring the login screen unrotated to every monitor I have active as well as marking new input for overwriting for some reason, forcing me to double every character of my password and other silly quirks of Plasma I moved over to Gnome which for some reason works a ton better once basic configuration was done.

+I will still work on getting some bugs fixed whenever I feel like it (probably never, let's face it).

+Sorry!

 ## Content

 | Package | WIP Status |